timcoggins/audio-paste-fe/README.md

 Add email list support

 ## Why?
-- Services like soundcloud cost money and are essentially a open social platform.
+- Services like soundcloud cost money and are essentially a social media platform.
 - ContentID type problems with centralised services like youtube, soundcloud etc.
 - No self hosted alternatives which are focused on audio
 - Most other CMS are focused on text, which the user can then embed audio